alonpresman/AlonPresman/README.md

-### Hi there 👋
+### Hello there 👋
-My name is Alon Presman and I'm Ethical hacker and CTF player in THM and HTB.
+My name is Alon Presman and I'm an Ethical hacker and CTF player in THM and HTB.
-I'm going to share here writeups for CTFs.
+I'll share here CTFs writeups.